Qovery/qovery-client-python/docs/ContainerMetricsApi.md

 # **get_container_current_scale**
 > ContainerCurrentScale get_container_current_scale(container_id)

-Get current scaling of the container
+NOT YET IMPLEMENTED - Get current scaling of the container

 Returns min, max, and running number of instances of the application